Research Fellowship Competition

 The KIU Research Fellowships are intended to bring together scientists of all career stages from 2 years after completing their doctorate.
 Fellows are expected to focus on a project, contribute to regular academic of the KIU with at least one presentation of their own work, and to explore the potential of joint research work both with other fellows and with KIU members.
 Fellows will closely cooperate and enjoy intellectual exchange with their academic hosts from within the KIU.

-The residential research fellowship at European University Viadrina provides a monthly stipend of 2000 € up to 2300 € (depending on the career level) for a period of 3 months plus a one-time travel allowance of up to 600 €.
+The residential research fellowship at European University Viadrina provides a monthly stipend of 2000 € up to 2300 € (depending on the career level) plus a one-time travel allowance of up to 600 €.
 Fellows are offered a workplace in the co-working office of the KIU in Frankfurt (Oder).
 Fellows are expected to conduct their research on site at the KIU and thus in intensive exchange with other fellows and scholars at the KIU.
-In addition, fellows will attend the weekly research colloquium and the KIU lecture series, a weekly KIU lunch meeting and are invited to present their own work in the colloquium and at other events.
+In addition, fellows will attend the weekly research colloquium and the KIU Ukraine lecture series as well as the weekly KIU lunch meeting.
+They are expected to present their research in the colloquium and to decliver at least one public lecture or talk at Viadrina or the KIU institutions.
 The Viadrina provides support in the search for accommodation in Frankfurt (Oder).
-The fellowship will start in October 2025 and last until December 2025.
+The fellowship will start on April, 15th 2026 and last until July 15th, 2026.

-Expected outcomes of the fellowship – particular publications, project proposals, conference panels and the like – should be indicated in the application.
-We welcome all fellows to collaborate with other fellows and with their academic hosts and to develop project proposals or publication projects developed during their stay.
+Expected outcomes of the fellowship – in particular publications, project proposals, conference panels and the like – should be indicated in the application.
+We welcome all fellows to continue their collaboration with other fellows and with their academic hosts and to develop project proposals or publication projects developed during their stay.
 Proposals and ideas outlining this continued cooperation will be positively considered in the application.
+Fellows are expected to give a lecture or a talk at Viadrina or other KIU institutions during their stay.

 How to apply